A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment

-We applied the method just described to a dataset obtained from the National Violent Death Reporting System about child maltreatment that happened from 2010 to 2015.
+As already mentioned, we focus our attention on the deaths of children aged 10 or less, and consider as cases the deaths that were caused by child maltreatment.
+We are interested in determining if race played a role in the ascertainment of the cases.
+The timeframe of interest is 2010 to 2015.
+We follow \citet{lpmsa08} (pg.
+11) in considering child maltreatment to be ``any act or series of acts of commission or omission by a parent or other caregiver that results in harm, potential for harm, or threat of harm to a child.''

 The dataset consists of 1983 deaths of children from ages 0 to 10 years old and 62 variables that describe the deaths.
 Among these variables, there is one that describes the police report, one for the coroner report and others linked to the death certificate, for example the code for cause of death, the manner of death and some descriptive variables.
-From these variables, we constructed 3 separate lists, all of them trying to count the total number of deaths caused by child maltreatment.
-For the police report (LE) and coroner report (CME) there are in the dataset two variables, called LE\_DeathAbuse and CME\_DeathAbuse, that define which deaths were considered to be caused by child maltreatment according to the police report and coroner's report respectively.
+From these variables, we constructed three separate lists, all of them trying to count the total number of deaths caused by child maltreatment.
+The death certificate (DC) combines information from the ICD-10 codes, the death causes and the caregiver being identified as a suspect.
+For the police report (LE), and coroner report (CME), there are in the dataset two variables that define which deaths were considered to be caused by child maltreatment according to the police report and coroner's report respectively.